AngeloDotNet/MinimalApi.Identity/README.md

 - [ ] Move the configuration of the claims to a dedicated library
 - [ ] Move the configuration of the module to a dedicated library
 - [ ] Move the configuration of the roles to a dedicated library
+- [ ] Fix the TODOs
 - [ ] Replacing exceptions with implementation of operation results
-- [ ] Add centralized logging with Serilog
-- [ ] Fix the TODOs
 - [ ] Migrate SmtpOptions configuration to database
 - [ ] Migrate FeatureFlagsOptions configuration to database
+- [ ] Migrate SwaggerSettings configuration to database
 - [ ] Replacing the hosted service email sender using Coravel jobs
-- [ ] Add endpoints for two-factor authentication and management
-- [ ] Add endpoints for downloading and deleting personal data
+- [ ] Change the entity ID type from INT to GUID
+- [ ] Make the ID entity type dynamic, so that it can accept both INT and GUID at runtime
 - [ ] Code Review and Refactoring

 ### Future implementations

-- [ ] Add support for the MySQL database
-- [ ] Add support for the PostgreSQL database
-- [ ] Add support for the SQLite database
-- [ ] Add support for the AzureSQL database
+- [ ] Migrate solution to .NET 10
 - [ ] Add support for multi tenancy
+- [ ] Add endpoints for two-factor authentication and management
+- [ ] Add endpoints for downloading and deleting personal data
 - [ ] Add authentication support from third-party providers (e.g. Auth0, KeyCloak, GitHub, Azure)
-- [ ] Migrate your repository to .NET 10
-- [ ] Change the entity ID type from INT to GUID

 ## 📜 License